 That's correct: Canadians are no longer able to watch Friends via Netflix.
 Crave says its rights are "exclusive" (within Canada); as a result, Netflix lost streaming rights in Canada once Crave's rights came into effect, and it will not be able to stream the show again until after Crave's rights expire (if the distributor, Warner Bros., is interested in selling future rights to Netflix at that point).

 Netflix's Canadian Twitter account acknowledged this shortly after Crave's announcement:

-To be abundantly clear, this doesn't mean that Netflix wanted to drop Friends of its own volition.
-It just means that Netflix's contract expired, and if it was given an opportunity by Warner Bros. to renew at all, the service decided it either cannot (or doesn't want to) pay for a new contract at the price the studio was asking for it.
+To be abundantly clear, this doesn't mean that Netflix wanted to drop Friends.
+It just means that Netflix's contract expired, and if it was given an opportunity by Warner Bros. to renew at all, the service decided it either could not (or didn't want to) pay for a new contract at the price the studio was asking for it.